The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2: A classification for genus 2 curves

 {\bf Case (A):} This is the case of ``equidistant geometry'' of Lehr-Matignon \cite{LehrMatignon06}, that is, where $\bar C_0$ is smooth.
-Hence we have $\alpha=\beta=\gamma=\epsilon=0$, and so the combinatorial structure of $C_0$ depends only on~$\delta$.
-The 3 possible subcases are sketched in Figure \ref{FigTwoCaseA}.
+Hence we have $\alpha=\beta=\gamma=\epsilon=0$.
+In \cite[\texttt{Case\_(A).mw}]{WorksheetsGP24}, it is shown that the combinatorial structure of $C_0$ depends only on~$\delta$ and is as written in Figure \ref{FigTwoCaseA}.
+In case (A1) and (A3), inequality \eqref{ThicknessBoundInequality} is an equality and directly yields that the thicknesses of the double points of $\widehat C_0$ are $\tfrac{2}{3}$ in case (A1) and $\tfrac{2}{5}$ in case (A3).
+As there is a single double point of $C_0$ over each double point of $\widehat C_0$ this implies that the thicknesses of the double points of $C_0$ are $\tfrac{1}{3}$ in case (A1) and $\tfrac{1}{5}$ in case (A3).
+The thicknesses for case (A2) are computed in \cite[\texttt{CaseDistinctions.mw}]{WorksheetsG25}.

 {\bf Case (B):} Here $\bar C_0$ has exactly one even double point of thickness $\alpha>0$, and we have $\beta=\gamma=\epsilon=0$.
-The combinatorial structure of $C_0$ depends only on $\alpha$ and $\delta$.
-The 11 possible subcases are sketched in Figure \ref{FigTwoCaseB}.
+The combinatorial structure of $C_0$ depends only on $\alpha$ and $\delta$ as established in \cite[\texttt{Case\_(B).mw}]{WorksheetsGP24}, with the restriction that there we could not distinguish between (B9) and (B10).
+In \cite{GP24}, these were distinguished using Liu's criterion \cite{Liucriterionarticle}.
+In \cite[\texttt{CaseDistinctions.mw}]{WorksheetsG25}, we present an independent way to distinguish the cases (B9) and (B10).
+As a corollary, we find the thicknesses of the double points in case (B9).

+The 11 possible subcases for $C_0$ are sketched in Figure \ref{FigTwoCaseB}.
+In all of the cases but the already treated (B9), the thicknesses of the double points follow directly from the computation in the worksheets \cite[\texttt{Case\_(B).mw}] {WorksheetsGP24} together with inequality \eqref{ThicknessBoundInequality} from \cite[Prop.
+5.1.1]{G24}.
+We demonstrate this in the most complicated case (B6).

+Here, we obtain from \cite[\texttt{Case\_(B).mw}]{WorksheetsGP24} that $\widehat C_0$ has exactly six irreducible components $X_1, \dots, X_6$, such that $X_2$ intersects $X_1, X_3$ and $X_4$ and $X_5$ intersects $X_4$ and $X_6$.
+Furthermore, $X_1$ contains $4$ marked points and $X_6$ contains $2$ marked points.
+In the worksheet, it was shown that $X_2$ intersects $X_1$ in a double point of thickness $\frac{\delta}{2}$ and that $\wbar(X_2)=\tfrac{3\delta}{2}$.
+Furthermore, it was shown that the thickness of the double point in which $X_2$ intersects $X_4$ is $\frac{4-3\delta}{3}$ and the double point in which $X_4$ intersects $X_5$ is $\alpha+\delta-4$ and the double point in which $X_5$ intersects $X_6$ is $2$.
+For the remaining node in which $X_2$ intersects $X_3$, the bound \eqref{ThicknessBoundInequality} is an equality in this case and yields thickness $\frac{4-3\delta}{6}.$ Using that the preimage of a double point of $\widehat C_0$ consists either of two double points of the same thickness or one double point of half that thickness yields the thicknesses of the double points of $C_0$.